Spokane Braves

-The Spokane Braves are a Junior "B" Ice Hockey team based in Spokane, Washington, United States.
+The Spokane Braves are a Junior 'A' Ice Hockey team based in Spokane, Washington, United States.
 They are members of the Neil Murdoch Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Eagles Ice-A-Rena.
 The Braves are the only team in the KIJHL to play in the United States.
 They were forced to go on hiatus at the beginning of the 20/21 season due to the US/Canada border closure.

 History

 Despite their long history in the KIJHL, the Braves have never won the league championship.
 They won their division in 1978/79, 1983/84, and the 1991/92 season.
-The Spokane Braves primary focus is to move players up to the next level such as the WHL, Junior A, and College Hockey.
+The Spokane Braves primary focus is to move players up to the next level such as the WHL, Junior 'A', and College Hockey.

-The club was founded as the Spokane Rockets in 1972, finally becoming the Braves in 1985.
+The club was founded as the Spokane Valley Kings in 1971, finally becoming the Braves in 1985.

 The WHL Spokane Chiefs drafted their first player from the Braves in the bantam draft in 2003.

 Mike Bay coached the team for 13 years in the 2000s and 2010s, and returned as coach in 2018.

+Due to the COVID-19 pandemic and restrictions in travel the Spokane Braves did not participate in the KIJHL.
+The 2023–24 season marked not only the return to the KIJHL but the 50th anniversary of participation in the KIJHL.
+The Braves returned to a league that had just been given recognition as being a Junior 'A' level hockey league.